 Special Education

-WSD hires and develops master teachers in special education who design and utilize challenging instruction appropriate for and in accordance with an individual student’s IEP.
+The Weilenmann School of Discovery offers the full continuum of services necessary to meet the needs of all students.
+Consistent with its mission and vision, WSD welcomes all students regardless of disability or the need for special support, and promotes engaged, active and effective learning for all students.
+WSD hires and develops effective teachers in special education who design and utilize instruction appropriate for and in accordance with an individual student’s IEP.
 WSD tracks and assesses the performance of students and teachers with respect to the achievement of an individual student’s IEP.

 WSD integrates technologies, media, science, and visual and performing arts into the special education curriculum.
 Special education students enjoy the awe and wonder of nature to enhance their educational experience.